EchNet/snatch-and-grab/README.md

 ## Development Plan ##

-0: Prototype
-  Get the whole thing working end to end in some form.
-  - Why does scraper control sometimes rescrape when there are unscraped?
-  - Get to a minimal deployment.
+0: Get to practicality
-  - Test in the field!
+  - Logging
+  - Server Operations
+  - Reduced data size
+  - Sort by distance

 1: Refine the Crawler
+  - Crawler and its data are deployed in the cloud.
+  - Crawler runs on a schedule.
-  Crawler runs steadily and doesn't get stuck.
+  - Crawler doesn't get stuck or bogged down with multiple tracks.
-  Crawler is always non-destructive.
+    (Or if it does, there are means for unstucking it)
-  As new articles are added, they appear on the list regularly.
+  - As new articles are added, they appear on the list regularly.
-  Crawler and its data are deployed in the cloud.
-  Crawler supports multiple languages
+  - Crawler supports multiple languages

 2: Refine the Scraper
+  Scraper control doesn't increase max if fewer than max were caught last time.
+  Scraper control doesn't requeue pages that the scraper simply hasn't caught up to.
+  Scraper runs steadily and doesn't get stuck.
   Scraper re-extracts content for each article that is no longer "fresh".
-  Scraper runs steadily and doesn't get stuck.
   Pages that go dead are eventually have their content removed from the database.
   Scraper and its data are deployed in the cloud.
   Scraper supports multiple languages